ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 ```
 ![graphical screenshot](./img/client-code-representations.png)

-## Developing programs in Visual Mode
+## Developing programs in the visual mode
-You can interact with the diagram using the `plus` icons placed in the lifeline, you can add a statement at the
+You can interact with the diagram using the `plus` icons placed in the lifeline.
+You can add a statement at the
-function execution flow by clicking on the add button.
+function execution flow by clicking the **Add** button.
 ![interaction gif](./img/diagram-interaction.gif)